 Skip to content

-Free Shipping on orders over $45.00!
+Free Shipping on orders over $48.
+That's only 3 bags of tea!
 Sip, sip hooray!

 A loaf of lemon earl grey cake/bread with lemon glaze on it and a lemon, cup of tea, and sugar cubes in the background.